NIcolasp14/softeng-toll_interoperbility/README.md

 Same but with more details.

 **node_modules:**
-The code of the modules that we have downloaded.
+The code of the modules that I have downloaded.

 ## Frontend